aalessi18/jobget/readme.md

 email chain, v2 would include a calendar popup window and a new UI element to select a date in the DialogFragment class.
 Version 1 was implemented without the calendar, as I went according to the mockup provided.
 4) Unit and Espresso tests were created as a means of testing
+5) For data storage, I am using SharedPreferences which is being handled through the UserDataHelper class